wombleton/gitlaw-nz/acts/P/Protection of Personal and Property Rights Act 1988.md

 *   (1) An attorney under an enduring power of attorney in relation to a donor's property must keep records of each financial transaction entered into by the attorney under the enduring power of attorney while the donor is mentally incapable.

-    (2) An attorney who fails without reasonable excuse to comply with subsection (1) commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (2) An attorney who fails without reasonable excuse to comply with subsection (1) commits an offence and is liable on conviction to a fine not exceeding $1,000\.

     Section 99C: inserted, on 25 September 2008, by [section 14][236] of the Protection of Personal and Property Rights Amendment Act 2007 (2007 No 90).

+    Section 99C(2): amended, on 1 July 2013, by [section 413][192] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 99D Medical certification of incapacity